-- Residency requirement: at least 10 credits must be taken through RMC. - Senior level requirement: An appropriate number (at least 10) must be at the senior level (300 or 400-level courses), and among these at least 5 must be earned through RMC. - Military Content requirement: At least 15 of the minimum 30 required credits must have military content
+- Residency requirement: at least 10 credits must be taken through RMC. - Senior level requirement: at least 10 credits must be at the senior level (300 or 400-level courses), and among these at least 5 credits must be earned through RMC. - Military Content requirement: at least 15 credits of the minimum 30 required credits must have military content